resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ## For those who haven't performed the prerequisites, some special instructions on logging into the dashboard.

-**Q:** Those of your who didn't log into the NeCTAR dashboard: Do you have AAF credentials?
+**Q:** Those of your who didn't log into the Research Cloud dashboard: Do you have AAF credentials?

 Please hold up a Red sticky not if the answer is "No" and a Green one if the answer is "Yes".

 **Answer:** You are hoping for Greens, as people without AAF credentials can’t log in to the dashboard.
 One way around this is to get those who don't have AAF credentials to pair with someone who does…

-The first time you log on to the NeCTAR dashboard, you get given a **free** trial project, with three-months worth of time if you run it to the maximum.
+The first time you log on to the Research Cloud dashboard, you get given a **free** trial project, with three-months worth of time if you run it to the maximum.

 But if you keep your machines on the cloud as small as possible, you can get up to six months before your trial project exhausts its initial quota.
 But you can still log in to the dashboard to view and request allocations.
 You can even